U.N. says 850,000 to cross sea to Europe this year and next

 Germany told its European partners on Monday they must take in more refugees as it handles record numbers of asylum seekers.

-The European Union’s executive Commission is expected to unveil a program this week that would redistribute 160,000 asylum seekers who arrive in Italy, Hungary and Greece.
+The European Union’s executive Commission is expected to unveil a programme this week that would redistribute 160,000 asylum seekers who arrive in Italy, Hungary and Greece.

-Peter Sutherland, special representative of the U.N. secretary-general for migration and development, called for a “harmonized system” and “fair allocation” in the European Union.
+Peter Sutherland, special representative of the U.N. secretary-general for migration and development, called for a “harmonised system” and “fair allocation” in the European Union.

 “Coherence is going to require leadership and leadership before we see the destruction of great achievements like the Schengen agreement,” he warned.
 “I think Dublin doesn’t work.”